 Learn more about Florence Nightingale:

 In most cases, the lamp is used whenever there are pinning ceremonies, where new nurses will hold it up and rehearse a nursing pledge.

 The lamp denotes nursing customs of devotion and selfless work.
 The devotion and selfless aspects among nurses are demonstrated by Florence Nightingale’s service in the Crimean War, which lasted for three years (1853-1856).

-It’s at this time that Nightingale transformed nursing occupation for nuns and older women to an important and respectable occupation.
+It’s at this time that Nightingale transformed the nursing occupation for nuns and older women into an important and respectable occupation.

 She used to sleep late, caring for the patients, and this made people refer to her as the “lady with the lamp.”

 Nightingale continued to demonstrate the same level of dedication even after the end of the war, and she chose to return to London to establish the first school of nursing and educate young women to be understanding and dedicated when it comes to serving others.